Stock market today: Asian shares surge on hopes the Federal Reserve’s rate hikes are done

 Chipmaker Advanced Micro Devices rose 9.7% after it reported stronger profit and revenue for the latest quarter than forecast.

-In other trading Thursday, benchmark U.S. crude added 90 cents to $81.34 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, gained 88 cents to $85.51 a barrel.
+In other trading Thursday, benchmark U.S. crude added 78 cents to $81.22 a barrel.
+Brent crude, the international standard, gained 76 cents to $85.39 a barrel.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.